vasole/pymca/doc/source/install.rst

 Stand-alone Executable
 ----------------------

 Stand-alone applications (aka. frozen binaries) are supplied for Windows and MacOS.
-They and do not require any additional dependency and can be downloaded from `here <https://sourceforge.net/projects/pymca/files/pymca/>`_.
+They do not require any additional dependency and can be downloaded from `here <https://sourceforge.net/projects/pymca/files/pymca/>`_.
 Just download the installer for your platform.

 Python module